 - A specific sublanguage to express adaptation rules to guarantee QoS at runtime.

 We have implemented the DSL using the Meta Programming System (MPS).
 A proof of concept of a generator for deploying the modeled IoT system on a K3S-based (Kubernetes distribution built for IoT and edge computing) infrastructure is also provided.
+Keep reading for more details, read the full paper, or check the slides (at the end).

 Background and running example